 The Machinery Directive recognizes that some types of equipment and machinery (such as actuators and robots) cannot perform a specific function on their own and must be installed in or combined with other equipment to form a complete machine.
 To address these “partly-completed” machines, the Directive specifies that the manufacturer must meet all reasonably achievable requirements of the Directive.

-The standard IEC 61508, Functional Safety of Electrical, Electronic, and Programmable Electronic Systems, also addressed machine safety.
+The standard IEC 61508, Functional Safety of Electrical, Electronic, and Programmable Electronic Systems, also addresses machine safety.
 However, this standard is a generic, or “umbrella,” standard for functional safety that is application-independent.
 Although IEC 61508 is referenced by other IEC and ISO standards, it is not a harmonized standard, so compliance with IEC 61508 does not provide a “presumption of conformity” to the Machinery Directive.
 However, compliance with IEC 61508 can be used to support conformity with specific requirements of the Directive.

 The harmonized standard EN/IEC 62061, Safety of machinery – Functional Safety of Safety-related Electrical, Electronic, and Programmable Electronic Control Systems, is derived from IEC 61508 but adapts the safety requirements to the needs of industrial machinery.